 Although there is no cure for the swelling and tissue inflammation that occurs after plastic surgery, there are certain things that patients can do to limit these side effects.
-Swelling can be greatly reduced when patients follow Dr. Vincent Marin‘s pre- and post-operative instructions.
+Swelling can be significantly reduced when patients follow Dr. Vincent Marin‘s pre and post-operative instructions.
 Here, we offer a list of tips that you can act on before and after surgery to minimize swelling.

 To ensure a pleasant and safe healing period, patients should have a recovery plan in place several days before surgery.
-This will give you time to properly prepare for surgery, go to Dr. Marin with any additional questions, and purchase any necessary supplies.
+This will give you time to prepare for surgery properly, go to Dr. Marin with any additional questions, and purchase any necessary supplies.
 Some considerations to keep in mind in regards to swelling include:

 - Consume Less Sodium: Sodium naturally increases inflammation in the body.
-Reducing your consumption of sodium for a few weeks before surgery (as well as a few weeks after surgery) will reduce overall swelling so this side effect dissipates faster.
-To determine how much sodium you intake each day, and which foods are the highest in sodium, keep a food diary for a few days while you eat the foods you normally would.
-Then, you can calculate your daily sodium intake and pinpoint the foods that are putting you close to or over the recommended daily limit.
-The USDA’s 2010 Dietary Guidelines for Americans recommend less than 2,300 mg of sodium a day; the limit is 1,500 mg for certain patients, including those age 51 and older.
+Reducing sodium consumption for a few weeks before surgery (and a few weeks after surgery) will reduce overall swelling, so this side effect dissipates faster.
+To determine how much sodium you intake each day and which foods are the highest in sodium, keep a food diary for a few days while eating the foods you usually would.
+You can then calculate your daily sodium intake and pinpoint the foods that are putting you close to or over the recommended daily limit.
+The USDA’s 2010 Dietary Guidelines for Americans recommend less than 2,300 mg of sodium a day; the limit is 1,500 mg for individual patients, including those age 51 and older.
 Considering that one-teaspoon of table salt has 2,325 mg of sodium, it is easy to see how many Americans exceed the daily limit.
 Try decreasing your sodium intake to less than 2000 mg per day.

 Continuing your low sodium diet and use of Bromelain or Arnica Montana after surgery will help reduce swelling.
-In addition, patients should stick to the R.I.C.E. method of recovery, which includes:
+Also, patients should stick to the R.I.C.E. method of recovery, which includes:

 - Ice: The application of an ice compress, especially in the first few days after surgery, can reduce swelling.

-- Compression: If you undergo body contouring surgery such as liposuction or tummy tuck, Dr. Marin will recommend the use of a compression garment.
+- Compression: If you undergo body-contouring surgery such as liposuction or tummy tuck, Dr. Marin will recommend using a compression garment.
 For other procedures, Dr. Marin will tightly wrap the area to improve healing.
-It is important to leave these bandages in place as long as Dr. Marin instructs you to do so.
+It is crucial to leave these bandages in place as long as Dr. Marin instructs you to do so.

 - Elevation: Keeping the head elevated after surgery can also encourage healing.
 Remain in a semi-upright position even when you are sleeping.